-Use the release notes for all releases between the version you currently use and the new version, and upgrade your configuration as follows:

-- Review all changed functionality, and adjust your configuration as necessary. - Switch to the replacement settings in for deprecated functionality.
-Although deprecated objects continue to work, they add to the notifications in the logs, and are eventually removed. - Check the lists of fixes, limitations, and known issues to find out if they impact your deployment. - Recompile your Java extensions.
-The method signature or imports for supported and evolving APIs can change in each version. - Read the documentation updates for new examples and information that can help with your configuration.
+- 1. Read and act on Plan the upgrade. - 2.
+Use the release notes for all releases between the version you currently use and the new version, and create a new configuration as follows: - Review all incompatible changes and removed functionality, and adjust your configuration as necessary. - Switch to the replacement settings for deprecated functionality.
+Although deprecated objects continue to work, they add to the notifications in the logs and are eventually removed. - Check the lists of fixes, limitations, and known issues to find out if they impact your deployment. - Recompile your Java extensions.
+The method signature or imports for supported and evolving APIs can change in each version. - Read the documentation updates for new examples and information that can help with your configuration. - 3.
+Back up the IG configuration and store it in version control so that you can roll back if something goes wrong. - 4.
+Download the IG .zip file. - 5.
+Stop IG. - 6.
+Make the new configuration available on the file system.